-- o Athletic trainers or treatments by athletic trainers. - Vocational rehabilitation services - Treatment of chronic Conditions (such as muscular dystrophy, down syndrome, cerebral palsy).
+- o Athletic trainers or treatments by athletic trainers. - Vocational rehabilitation services - For information regarding treatment of chronic conditions such as, but not limited to, muscular dystrophy, Down syndrome, and cerebral palsy, contact the Plan to discuss potential coverage.

-Services Covered Under Another Program
+• Services Covered Under Another Program

-- o Services for which You or Your Dependent are eligible under any governmental program (except Medicaid), to the extent determined by law. - Services for which, in the absence of any health service plan, no charge would be made to You or Your Dependent.
+- o Services for which you or your Dependent are eligible under any governmental program (except Medicaid), to the extent determined by law. - Services for which, in the absence of any health service plan, no charge would be made to you or your Dependent.

-• Sex Dysfunction
+• Sexual Dysfunction